 Are Deadlifts Good for Hypertrophy?
-Expert Opinion, Pro Tips & Examples
+Pro Tips & Examples

 Key Takeaways

-• There are various deadlift variations, such as sumo deadlifts and Romanian deadlifts, that can be used to target different muscle groups and add variety to a hypertrophy program.
+• Variations such as sumo deadlifts and Romanian deadlifts target different muscle groups and add training variety.

 Expert Opinion: The Science Behind Deadlifts and Hypertrophy